Meet the Chaplains

 Anthony David Portero Paff began serving as a Chaplain for the Council Bluffs Police Department in the early 1990s.
 He came to serve St. John's United Church of Christ in Council Bluffs in 1989.
 Ordained in 1983, he served churches in western North Dakota.
 A Master of Divinity graduate of the Pacific School of Religion in Berkley California, Tony received a Master's Degree in Spiritual Direction from Creighton University and a Doctorate from Chicago Theological Seminary.

 Married to Maria Aurora, Tony and his wife have two children.
 Tony is also fluent in Spanish.
 Tony has also served in the community as a hospital chaplain and president of the Council Bluffs Ministerial Association.

 Dan Stuck joined the Council Bluffs Police Chaplain Corp in May of 2009.
 He is currently Sr. Pastor and founder of Community In Action Christian Fellowship, a non-denominational ministry that has a monthly outreach into the community.
 Pastor Dan is also the Chaplain at Maher-Livingston Funeral Home and is a member of the Council Bluffs Police Chiefs Citizens Advisory Board.

-He began his ministry in Colorado Springs, Co. where he was a youth Pastor and school administer for a Christian Academy.
-From 1988 to 1992 he served as Sr. Pastor in Grand Jct.
-Co. with Church of God.
-Dan has completed his ministerial studies through Messenger Collage with the PCG out of Joplin, Missouri.
+He began his ministry in Colorado Springs, Co. where he was a youth Pastor and school administrator for a Christian Academy.
+From 1988 to 1992 he served as Sr. Pastor in Grand Junction, Colorado with the Church of God.
+Dan has completed his ministerial studies through Messenger College with the PCG out of Joplin, Missouri.
 In 1992 he and his wife moved to Council Bluffs to be closer to his wife's family.
 Dan attended Victory Fellowship Church for many years and served as associate Pastor and later as District Bishop.